api3dao/old-api3-docs/docs/airnode/v0.2/grp-providers/guides/build-an-airnode/README.md

 The Build an Airnode guide will discuss, in detail, how an Airnode is constructed.
 But first, see the [Quick Deploy](../../tutorial/README.md) demo to get a simple understanding of an Airnode deployment.
-The demo has pre-configured files for a typical deployment.
+The demo has preconfigured files for a typical deployment.

 ## Project Folder